eudoxia0/flashcards/Cards/Bible Quotes.md

 Q: Ezekiel 26:10
 A: Thy walls shall shake at the noise of the horsemen, and of the wheels, and of the chariots.

+---

+C: [Knowest thou the ordinances of heaven?] [canst thou set the dominion thereof in the earth?]

+— [Job] [38]:[33]

+---

+Q: Job 38:33
+A: Knowest thou the ordinances of heaven? canst thou set the dominion thereof in the earth?